 Montefiore members can access behavioral health providers in the Montefiore network.
 They also may use the Beacon Health Options network if they choose.
 For providers who are not Montefiore network participants, claims for members who have the Montefiore logo on their ID card must be submitted to Beacon Health Options.
 Utilization management functions for behavioral health services for these members, including prior approvals, are performed by Montefiore.
 Please call 1-800-401-4822 for help finding a Montefiore network mental health or substance abuse practitioner.

 Note: EmblemHealth administers disease management, including the Depression Disease Management program, for all members except for Medicare plans which will be administered by Beacon Health Options effective August 1, 2015.
-For more information on Serious and Persistent Mental Illness Disease Management Services, visit the PATH Programs section of the Health Promotion and Disease Management chapter.
+For more information on Serious and Persistent Mental Illness Disease Management Services, visit the Care Management Programs section of the Health Promotion and Disease Management chapter.